Masters programs in Marriage and Family Therapy and Counseling which do not require GRE - Updated 2020

 Master of Arts

 College description: Appalachian’s Master of Arts in Marriage and Family program provides clinical and academic training in marriage and family therapy to students who are committed to effective practice and will function at a high level of clinical competence.
-The students learn integrate them into a personally meaningful and effective approach for helping families change and helping others understand families better through teaching and research.

 This degree prepares students for work in a variety of settings.Required Entrance Exam: GRERequired number of references to specify in the online form: 3All applications for a given entry term will be weighed based upon the number of seats available and the quality of the complete application packages.Admission to MFT: Both qualitative and quantitative aspects of applications are reviewed in comparison to the current applicant pool.The Reich College of Education enrolls approximately 2,400 students in its bachelor’s, master’s, education specialist and doctoral degree programs.